MarcusB86/PursuitLabs-ILP/readme.md

 ## **Introduction**

-Bubble sort is sorting algorithm that works by iterating through a list, compares adjacent elements and swaps them if they are in the wrong order.
-The iteration is repeated until the list is sorted.
+Bubble sort is sorting algorithm that works by iterating through a list, compares adjacent elements and the positions are swapped if the first element is greater than the second. the largest value "bubbles" to the top.
 ## **Algorithm Description**

 1.Initialization: The entire list is considered unsorted initially.